Table of Contents[Hide][Show]

 Other top attractions in the city of Boise include the Idaho State Capitol, the Old Idaho Penitentiary, the Boise Art Museum and the Idaho Botanical Garden.
 It is also home to Boise State University.

 All of these make Boise the perfect destination for the whole family.
+Here are our favorite things to do in Boise with kids.

 1. Zoo Boise